SkyperTHC/NoparaFaq/README.md

 ![](https://i.imgur.com/kHkKnC7.png)

 Finally load your wallet.
 Wasabi will think that the wallet was loaded in the `TestNet` last time, so it will think it does not have a wallet cache built for the `Main` network, so it will clear the cache and build it again.
+Thereafter exit Wasabi and change the value back to `Main` and start Wasabi again.